navidfalah/Spotify.Popularity.Estimator.Pytorch/README.md

 # Audio Neural Processing for Spotify Songs

 ## Overview
-This project is an extension of the Spotify Data Collector, focusing on advanced signal processing of the captured songs using PyTorch and torchaudio.
-It leverages the data and features obtained from [Spotify Popularity Estimator Data Capture](https://github.com/navidfalah/Spotify-Popularity-Estimator-DataCapture).
-The primary objective is to preprocess the audio data, apply neural network models for analysis, and predict the efficiency of songs.
+This project extends the Spotify Data Collector, focusing on advanced signal processing of captured songs using PyTorch and torchaudio.
+It utilizes data and features from [Spotify Popularity Estimator Data Capture](https://github.com/navidfalah/Spotify-Popularity-Estimator-DataCapture).
+The goal is to preprocess audio data, apply neural network models for analysis, and predict song efficiency.

 ## Features
-- **Data Cleaning:** Cleanses and aligns data where song names did not match initially.
+- **Data Cleaning:** Aligns data where song names did not match initially.
+The `cleaner` script also deletes records from the database if the song is not found in the directory.
-- **Format Conversion:** Converts audio files from MP3 to WAV for enhanced processing with torchaudio.
+- **Format Conversion:** The `convertor` script converts audio files from MP3 to WAV for enhanced processing with torchaudio.
-- **Neural Network Processing:** Includes a class to fetch data from the database, process the signal through a neural network, and predict song efficiency.
+- **Neural Network Processing:** Includes a class to fetch data from the database, process signals through a neural network, and predict song efficiency.
-- **Model Training:** The project contains a trained model, with plans for further refinement and development.
+- **Model Training:** Contains a trained model with plans for further refinement and development.
-- **Future Enhancements:** Plans to increase neural network layers, remove noise, improve song quality, and incorporate additional features from Spotify data for more accurate predictions.
+- **Future Enhancements:** Aims to increase neural network layers, remove noise, improve song quality, and add more features from Spotify data for accurate predictions.
-- **Optimized for Linux:** The codebase is tailored and tested to work more efficiently in Linux environments.
+- **Optimized for Linux:** Tailored and tested for efficient performance in Linux environments.

 ## Getting Started